-2.4 Resale of an Interment Right if Exercised

-The Purchaser, or the Interment Rights Holder(s) are not entitled to resell an interment right if any portion of the interment right has been exercised (e.g., where an interment or entombment has already taken place).

-2.5 Subdivision of an Interment Right

-Interment Rights Holders are not entitled to subdivide a lot, plot, grave, crypt, or niche.

-2.6 Care and Maintenance Fund

-As a requirement under provincial legislation, the greater of a prescribed amount and a percentage of the purchase price of all interment rights, or a portion of the cremated remains scattering fee, and a prescribed amount for monuments and markers is contributed into an irrevocable fund - Care and Maintenance Fund.
+- 2.4 Resale of an Interment Right If Utilized: The Purchaser, or the Interment Rights Holder(s) are not entitled to resell an Interment Right if any portion of the Interment Right has been utilized. - 2.5 Subdivision of an Interment Right: Interment Rights Holder(s) are not entitled to subdivide an Interment Right. - 2.6 Care and Maintenance Fund: As a requirement under provincial legislation, a portion of the purchase price of all Interment Rights, a portion of the cremated remains scattering fee, and a prescribed amount for Monuments and Markers is contributed into an irrevocable fund Care and Maintenance Fund.
 Income is used to provide general care and maintenance of the Cemetery.
-Contributions to the Care and Maintenance Fund are not refundable after the expiration of the 30-day cooling off period.

-2.7 Arrears

-The resale or transfer of interment rights may be made only after the interment rights have been paid in full and any arrears associated with them are paid in full.

-2.8 Information and Documentation Required to Resell or Transfer a Non-Utilized Interment Rights

-The following information and documentation are required to be filed with the Cemetery office before an Interment Rights Holder is entitled to resell or transfer a non-utilized interment right to a third party transferee:
+Contributions to the Care and Maintenance Fund are not refundable after the expiration of the 30-day cooling off period. - 2.7 Arrears: The resale or transfer of Interment Rights may be made only after the Interment Rights have been paid in full and any arrears associated with them are paid in full. - 2.8 Information and Documentation Required to Resell or Transfer a Non-Utilized Interment Rights: The following information and documentation is required to be filed with the Cemetery office before an Interment Rights Holder(s) is entitled to resell or transfer a non-utilized Interment Right to a third party transferee; - a) The Rights Holder(s) Endorsement of Sale or Transfer on the back of the original Interment Rights Certificate is required to be completed in full, or; - b) If the Interment Rights Certificate does not contain a Rights Holder(s) Endorsement of Sale or Transfer on the back of the original Interment Rights Certificate, the Rights Holder(s) are required to obtain a Rights Holder(s) Endorsement of Sale or Transfer document from the Cemetery office; - c) The Rights Holder(s) registered on the Cemetery records will sign the Endorsement of Sale or Transfer document confirming their intention to sell or transfer their right, title and interest in the Interment Rights to the third party transferee.
+The Rights Holder(s) will also certify that the Interment Rights are not being transferred to a third party transferee for an amount greater than the value on the Cemetery Price List at the time the sale or transfer is registered: